asimwe1/rust_chatapp/site/guide/8-testing.md

 ## Validating Responses

-A `dispatch` of a `LocalRequest` returns a [`LocalResponse`] which can be inspected for validaty.
+A `dispatch` of a `LocalRequest` returns a [`LocalResponse`] which can be inspected for validity.
 During testing, the response is usually validated against expected properties.
 These includes things like the response HTTP status, the inclusion of headers, and expected body data.